-Once you become entranced by the world of foraging, the world simply opens up to you.
+Once you become entranced by the world of foraging, this culinary world simply opens up to you.
 And there is so much to learn and so much bounty to pick!

 Note – It is not that you need to learn it all at once.
-Personally, I like to learn of one fruit or veg at a time, eg at the time of picking.
+Personally, I like to learn one fruit or veg at a time, say per year, at the time of picking.
 I find it easier to recognise when I can actually go and find it.
 Two years ago I discovered wild asparagus.
 Last year it was was rose hips.
-This year I am concentrating on hazelnuts.
+This year I am concentrating on nettles.

-As the world of foraging opens itself to you and you wish to search out what is in season, you will discover new areas around where you live (or have a good excuse to travel).
+As the world of foraging opens itself to you and you wish to search out what is in season, you will discover new areas around where you live.
 Many foods you can forage you may stumble upon by accident, simply going out on a walk.
 Wild garlic can easily be detected by its scent (surprise, surprise), but others you may need to do a little research and reconnaissance to find.